+115 Old Testament Word Studies

+Ross

 A study of the most theologically significant and exegetically problematic words of the Old Testament designed to develop skill in studying Hebrew words by tracing their etymology and usage.
 Elective.
+2 hours.

-2 hours. - 116 Exegesis of Early Hebrew Poetry
+116 Exegesis of Early Hebrew Poetry

+Bodine

 A study of the oldest poems in the Hebrew Bible with attention to word studies, textual criticism, prosodic analysis, and peculiar characteristics of this early poetry.

 Elective.
 2 hours.

-- 117 Exegesis in the Pentateuch
+117 Exegesis in the Pentateuch

+Ross

 An exegetical study of selected portions of the Pentateuch.
 Elective, fall semester.
+3 hours.

-3 hours. - 118 Exegesis in Legal Literature
+118 Exegesis in Legal Literature

+Merrill

-An exegesis of Exodus 20-23 including comparison of the biblical corpus with the extrabiblical corpus of law codes.
+An exegesis of Exodus 20-23 including comparison of the biblical corpus with the extra-biblical corpus of law codes.

+Elective.
+2 hours.